Cook Eat Well

 You may have some roasted garlic left over after making the mashed cauliflower and celeriac.
 I adjust the level of garlic depending on what I'm serving it with.
 Add more garlic if you want the roasted garlic to be the star of the show.
 Add less if you want just a hint of garlic.
 You can use the left over garlic to flavor anything you would normally add garlic to.

 This is a perfect dish for Thanksgiving.
-It’s a great substitute for mashed potatoes—top it with easy paleo gravy.
+It's a great substitute for mashed potatoes---top it with easy flourless gravy.

 Roasted Garlic Cauliflower Celery Root Mash